Contents

 Description

 mdl=fesuper(mdl,'setTR',name,'fe_reduc command') calls fe_reduc to assemble and reduce the superelement.
-The command modifier -drill can be added to the fe_reduc command to consider drilling stiffness in shells.
-For example mdl=fesuper(mdl,'SetTR','SE1','CraigBampton -UseDof -drill');
+For example

 [T,rbdof,rb]=fe_reduc('flex', ...) computes the static response of flexible modes to load b (which can be given as bdof)